 11.9 Standish once had two railway stations, Standish (Rectory Lane) and Boar's Head.
 Both closed in 1949.
 The track is now the West Coast Main Line (WCML).

-11.10 No current local or regional authority plans contain policies which could bring forward a station at Standish in the lifetime of the Standish Neighbourhood Plan.
-However, Transport for Greater Manchester (TfGM)

-is currently conducting a review of all proposed stations within the city region.
+No current local or regional authority plans contain policies which could bring forward a station at Standish in the lifetime of the Standish Neighbourhood Plan.
+However, Transport for Greater Manchester (TfGM) is currently conducting a review of all proposed stations within the city region.
 This review includes Standish and the significant level of house building approved for the village will be taken into consideration.

-11.11 Standish residents would welcome a new railway station , with the 2015 Standish Neighbourhood Plan survey finding that if a station was to be built, 84% of respondents would use it (13% indicated they would not and 3% had no view).
-With the cost of a railway station at Standish estimated to be about £10m, any new S106 agreements undertaken with developers should take this into account.
+11.10 Standish residents would welcome a new railway station, with the 2015 Standish Neighbourhood Plan survey finding that if a station was to be built, 84% of respondents would use it (13% indicated they would not and 3% had no view).
+Proposals for a new railway station are at an early stage and estimated to cost about £10m.